crystalxdesign/temperature-plotter/README.md

 Below is an example of a printed trace from one of the examples:
 ![](https://github.com/crystalxdesign/temperature-plotter/blob/master/print.png)

-The trace was made by placing the temperature probe in a domestic freezer.
+The trace was made by placing the temperature probe in a domestic upright freezer.
 The probe was powered via a 5V battery pack connected to its USB cable.
 The probe was connected via Bluetooth to an external PC running the java client.
 The Blue probe was placed on the top shelf and the Red Probe on the bottom.
-We can see that the top shelf remained warmer than the lower for 12 minutes until their temperatures converged at a uniform minus 22 centigrade.
+We can see that once the door was closed (t=0), the top shelf cooled more slowly than the lower, and it took 12 minutes until their temperatures converged at a uniform -22<sup>o</sup>C.

 ## Android Client